-The rate of pay for a substitute teacher is \$50.00 per block.
+The rate of pay for a substitute teacher is \$0.50 per min of instructional time only.

 Please note that your conference or "planning" period and lunch period are unpaid unless, upon the request of the school, you elect to take on extra duties.